increase conversions on your website

 Display Shipping Costs Early

-Unexpected shipping fees at checkout cause many users to abandon their cart.
-If customers don’t see shipping costs upfront, they may feel misled and leave before completing their purchase.
+Unexpected shipping fees at checkout are a leading cause of abandoned carts.
+If customers do not see shipping costs upfront, they feel misled and leave before completing their purchase.

-Clearly displaying shipping fees on product pages or in the cart summary helps manage expectations.
-If free shipping isn’t an option, showing an estimated cost early prevents last-minute surprises and keeps conversion rates higher.
+Showing shipping fees on product pages or in the cart summary sets expectations early.
+If free shipping is not an option, an estimated cost up front prevents last-minute surprises and keeps conversion rates higher.

 87